 June, Princeton NJ.
 Deadline: March The Women in Theory (WIT) Workshop is intended for graduate and undergraduate students in the area of theory of computer science.
 The workshop will feature technical talks and tutorials by senior and junior women in the field, as well as social events and activities.

 December, Co-located with NIPS conference.
 Deadline: September This day-long workshop gives female faculty, research scientists, and graduate students in the machine learning community an opportunity to meet, exchange ideas and learn from each other.
 Underrepresented minorities and undergraduates interested in machine learning research are encouraged to attend.

-September, Oxford University The Future Science Leaders program is led by Katherine Blumdell, Oxford University, for early-career women researchers in physics, math, and computer-science fields.
+September, Oxford/Cambridge University The Future Science Leaders program is led by Katherine Blumdell, Oxford University, for early-career women researchers in physics, math, and computer-science fields.
 The objective is to explore challenges that scientists face today, techniques for scientists to succeed in research, and to educate today’s and tomorrow’s scientists.

 Our leadership team works together to put on the best events for the Stanford community.